LiDAR 2.0: Hierarchical Curvy Waveguide Detailed Routing for Large-Scale Photonic Integrated Circuits: : Automated PIC Detailed Routing

 \subsubsection{Insertion Loss-Aware A$^\ast$ Search Cost}

 \name adopts a customized A$^\ast$ search cost function that incorporates insertion loss considerations to improve both routing quality and algorithm efficiency.
 The total cost of a node $n$ in A$^\ast$ search is given by the standard formulation: $f(n) = g(n) + h(n)$, where $g(n)$ denotes the accumulated cost from the source node $s$ to the current node $n$, and $h(n)$ is the heuristic estimate of the cost from node $n$ to the target node $t$.
-The cost $g(n)$ consists of two components: the insertion loss along the path to the current node, denoted as $g_{IL}(n)$ and calculated based on Eq.~\eqref{eq:iloss}, and a \textbf{group-based congestion penalty (GCP)}, denoted as $g_c(n, g_i)$ to save routing resources for a group of nets:
+The cost $g(n)$ includes an insertion-loss-inspired term $g_{IL}(n)$, adapted from Eq.~\eqref{eq:iloss} with a tunable weight and a \textbf{group-based congestion penalty (GCP)}, denoted as $g_c(n, g_i)$ to save routing resources for a group of nets.
+By adjusting the weight parameters, users can flexibly balance between waveguide length and the number of crossings to meet specific design objectives:

 where $\lambda_c$ is a penalty coefficient that discourages routing too close to blockages or previously routed waveguides, preserving routing resources for unrouted nets within the same routing group, and $\#grids(w_{g_i})$ is the number of grids that occupied by others in the check region $w_{g_i}$ as shown in Fig.~\ref{fig:gcp}.
 The check region $w_{g_i}$ is determined by the number of unrouted nets in its port group.
 As more nets are routed, $w_{g_i}$ decreases to avoid consuming extra space.